History of Banking in India (Before & After Independence)

 5. Punjab & Sindh Bank

-- Meanwhile, on the recommendation of Narasimham committee, Regional Rural Banks (RRBs) were formed on Oct 2, 1975.
+- Meanwhile, on the recommendation of the Narasimham Committee, Regional Rural Banks (RRBs) were formed on Oct 2, 1975.
 The objective behind the formation of RRBs was to serve the large unserved population of rural areas and promoting financial inclusion.

 (b) EXIM (est. 1982)